isathar/Blender_UE4_VectorFieldEditor/README.md

 **Vector Field Editor:**
 - Saves current particle system velocities and blends them with saved results using one of the following methods:
-  - *Replace, Average, Add, Multiply*
+  - *Replace, Average, Add, Multiply, Cross Product, Vector Reflection*
 - Particle velocities used in these calculations can be obtained using the following methods:
   - *Velocity, Offset Distance, Angular Velocity, Custom Vector, Point*
 - Curve Force tool that uses wind forces to move particles along a line.